Our musings about landscape photography, outdoor travel, hiking, gear, technology, politics, and other topics we find interesting

 Get outside.
 Enjoy the wild.
 However, if you get into serious trouble....my advice?
 Don't panic.
 Have no fear.
 But be very, very desperate.
 It might just save your life.

 P.S.
-I dedicate this blog post to my mother, Judy Dupuie, who has enough fight in her for a small army.
+I dedicate this blog post to my mother, Judy Dupuie, who is battling Stage 4 cancer, and who has enough fight in her for a small army.
 I got my fight from somewhere.
 I mean this as a true compliment

 I've started to process the aerial photos that I took during my 7-day snowmobile-based landscape photography trip to Montana with Rich Ranch.
 See our Montana: Lolo NF and Bob Marshall Wilderness Gallery for more photos of that trip, and see my blog post that describes that trip in detail.
 Below are some of my favorites so far; more to be processed.
 Great flight with Mike Lindemer.